jiaweiho/userauth-bruteforceprotection/README.md

 ### User and User login in database

-UUser keeps track of username and password only whereas user login will keep track of all failed attempts.
+User keeps track of username and password only whereas user login will keep track of all failed attempts.
+E.g. the number of failed attempts, if maximum attempts has been reached and the failed attempts should be done within a window of time.
+The user will be blocked

+### Integration Test

+There is integration test that shows it's able to authenticate the user and when it's unauthenticated.

 ## Final Remarks of this assignment

-The solution has tests that shows the authentication works if user
+As mentioned integration tests exist, but when run through as a batch it doesn't pass.
+Only when run individually with exception of ...thenReset.

+I haven't been able to verify the solution with the Angular client because of an error on CORS.
+I tried to add the origin and configurations around it but couldn't get it to work.
+I've tried to do with my best effort, within the scope and timeline and my capability.